rclone/rclone/MANUAL.md

 49 bytes total

-1MB (1048576 bytes) file will encrypt to
+1 MiB (1048576 bytes) file will encrypt to

   * 32 bytes header
   * 16 chunks of 65568 bytes

 1049120 bytes total (a 0.05% overhead).
 This is the overhead for big files.

 ### Name encryption